rlittletht/msal-s2s-ref/README.md

 Branches based on master branch will augment this readme file to describe what the branch achieves.
 The goal is to show various stages of implementation, eventually arriving at a WebApp (client application) that calls a WebApi, both separate registered application with Azure/Microsoft.
 The WebApi then access the Microsoft Graph using the credentials provided by the user in the initial login.

 (User logs in with WebApp, then gets a token to call the WebApi, then the WebApi uses the authentication from the WebApp to access the MS Graph on behalf of the user).

+**BasicWebApiService**

+This branch implements a basic, unauthenticated WebApi.
+In the end, you have a client app that can call the WebApi, with no authentication.